Inserting Blocks in DraftSight is SO Easy. Read on to Learn How!

 3. Click OK

-(For this example, the electrical symbol block was placed at 0,0 since the “Specify later” was unchecked under Position in the Insert Block Window.)
+For this example, the electrical symbol block was placed at 0,0 since the “Specify later” was unchecked under Position in the Insert Block Window.

-Simple, easy with just a few clicks.
+Simple and easy with just a few clicks.